 For example, someone 25% at fault for an accident that resulted in total losses of $10,000 will be liable for $2,500 of those losses.
 If they incurred losses exceeding $2,500 themselves, they will only recover the difference.
 This means the primary objective of every party involved in the accident will be to attribute as much of the fault as possible to the other party or parties.

-When it comes to motorcyclists, drivers often try to blame them, claiming that they ride at high speeds, perform dangerous maneuvers in traffic, and overtake other vehicles without maintaining a safe distance.
-This means that any motorcyclist injured in an accident will have three objectives:
+When it comes to motorcyclists, drivers often try to blame them.
+Claiming that they ride at high speeds, perform dangerous maneuvers in traffic, and overtake other vehicles without maintaining a safe distance are all common defenses against injured motorcyclists.
+This means that any motorcyclist injured in an accident will have three objectives they will see to prove:

 This is easier said than done.
-In order to determine whether their client shared liability for the accident, a motorcycle accident lawyer will often begin by reviewing the traffic laws their client may have violated.
+In order to determine whether their client shared liability for the accident, a motorcycle wreck attorney will often begin by reviewing the traffic laws their client may have violated.
 Here is a brief overview of the most critical motorcycle laws in force in Louisiana.

 Helmets Are Mandatory